In this first home buyer guide, we will help you learn how to buy your first home in record time.

-Banks charge a wide range of fees for home buyers, and these can quickly add up if you’re not aware of them.
-Talk to your mortgage broker and ask them to list any fees that you’re likely to have to pay, and use the following techniques to minimise them:
+Banks charge a wide range of fees for home buyers, which can quickly add up if you’re unaware of them.
+Talk to your mortgage broker and ask them to list any fees that you’re likely to have to pay.
+You can also read a first home buyer guide and use the following techniques to minimise fees and costs:

-- ✅ Consolidate your accounts into one bank so you’re no paying multiple bank and transactional fees.
+- Consolidate your accounts into one bank so you’re not paying multiple bank and transaction fees.

-- ✅ Avoid going into branch and use internet banking (which is usually free) wherever possible.
+- Avoid going into the branch.
+Instead, use internet banking (which is usually free) wherever possible.

-- ✅ Use your debit card rather than credit cards.
+- Use your debit card rather than a credit card.

 Home loan fees can add up quickly, so make sure you’re thinking about them.